Designed so we can’t read your mail

 - Anything cached on your devices.
 Your local SQLite store stays on your devices.

 The honest caveat is that bcrypt and PBKDF2 are slow, not infinite.
-The whole zero-knowledge property rests on one assumption: your Epistles password is strong and unique.
-A six-character password we hash many times is still a six-character password, given the wrapped VEK and the salt, an attacker with a fast cluster will eventually crack a weak one.
-A long, unique passphrase or a generated password from a manager turns “eventually” into “not in any timeframe that matters.”
+The zero-knowledge property rests on one assumption: your Epistles password is strong and unique.
+A six-character password we hash many times is still a six-character password; given the wrapped VEK and the salt, an attacker with a fast cluster will crack a weak one eventually.
+A long passphrase or a generated password from a manager turns “eventually” into “not in any timeframe that matters.”
 That part of the threat model is yours, and it’s the only part of it you control.

 Common questions